axlan/gdx_tactics/DEV_JOURNAL.md

+# 12/ 14 Still fighting with skinning tools

+I hit a lot of obstacles as mentioned and they've really slowed down my effort.
+I managed to get a skin composer project to work after checking the "Declare after UI classes" option.

+I raised some issues on the skin composer Github, but I think I'm in a better place for updating the layout.
+For now I'm not going to worry about resizing everything dynamically, stuff will just get set at startup.

 # 12/8 Making graphics scale for android and improving UI

 First I made a font manager to try to centralize loading and scaling fonts.